Aantrreksh/sql-query/sqlref/sql_functions.md

 ``` 1460041200```

-<strong>Since:</strong> 1.6.0
+**Since:** 1.6.0

 ## to_utc_timestamp
 {: #to_utc_timestamp}

+to_utc_timestamp(timestamp, timezone)
-to_utc_timestamp(timestamp, timezone) - Given a timestamp, such as '2017-07-14 02:40:00.0', this function interprets it as a time in the indicated time zone, and renders that time as a timestamp in UTC.
+:   Given a timestamp, such as '2017-07-14 02:40:00.0', this function interprets it as a time in the indicated time zone, and renders that time as a timestamp in UTC.
 For example, 'GMT+1' would yield '2017-07-14 01:40:00.0'.

 :   **Example of an SQL function usage fragment**